 When walking on campus, couples must keep themselves to open and lighted areas.
 When sitting together, couples should not be in a reclining position.
-Couples will not visit in music practice rooms, preaching practice rooms, isolated areas on campus, or in parked cars either on- or off-campus.
+Couples will not visit in music practice rooms, preaching practice rooms, isolated areas on campus, or spend excessive time in parked cars either on- or off-campus.